Gardeners love perennials because they grow so quickly.

 Many gardeners ask themselves when to dig up and separate perennials.
 These are solid plans, so you can dig them up to replant in different areas any time from Spring to Fall.
 However, two seasons are best for doing this; spring and fall.
 These seasons are colder than the summer, so the weather and soil conditions are less stressful for the plant.
 Just be sure to divide them when the plants are large enough.

 Perennials are beautiful and very easy to grow.
-However, they do take some maintenance, and you do need to dig them up and separate them every couple of years.
+However, they take some maintenance, and you need to dig them up and separate them every couple of years.
 That is a natural process, but one you should do in the colder months of spring or fall.
 Remember, separating allows you to plant small clumps of plants in different areas of the garden.

 Applying mulch also helps.
 Now, we usually tell you to use mulch during the winter months to keep the soil warm; it also keeps the soil moist during drought.